Maria Baronova: Later developments

 Julia Ioffe of The New Republic reported on February 5, 2014, that Baronova was now working as a science correspondent for Dozhd (“Rain”), the last independent Russian TV channel.
 “It is the only work that she, a chemist and once a well-paid sales manager at a chemical-supplies company, could get after becoming a defendant in such a public, politicised trial,” explained Ioffe.
 Shortly thereafter, Baronova wrote an article, entitled “No One Has Done More for Ukrainian Nationalism than Vladimir Putin,” that appeared in The New Republic's issue of March 3, 2014.
-In the article, Baronova described the then-ongoing war in Crimea as “the strangest war I’ve seen in my 30 years,” and dubbed it Phoney War 2.0, a reference to the so-called “Phoney War” from September 3, 1939 to May 10, 1940.
+In the article, Baronova described the then-ongoing war in Crimea as “the strangest war I've seen in my 30 years,” and dubbed it Phoney War 2.0, a reference to the so-called “Phoney War” from September 3, 1939, to May 10, 1940.
 She added that while Putin was being compared widely to Hitler, he was in fact “closer to Stalin.”

 In 2016, she unsuccessfully ran as a candidate for Duma.
 She was not supported by a registered political party, but rather by the Open Russia organization.

 In February 2019, she joined Russian government television network RT to work on a charity project called "DDBM".

 In early March 2022, Baronova resigned from Russia Today after she condemned the 2022 Russian invasion of Ukraine saying "The problem is, I know these people very well.
-They never send threats, they just kill, so there is kind of [a] weird silence around me, but I really think we’re on the brink of a nuclear war right now.
-I’m not exaggerating."
+They never send threats, they just kill, so there is kind of [a] weird silence around me, but I really think we're on the brink of a nuclear war right now.
+I'm not exaggerating."
+In 2024, she blamed Ukrainians for the war, berating them for "shitting on the helping hand held out by anti-war Russians when Putin started retaliating against your shit and when your bastard Azov gang started taking hostages."